 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Library Resources & Services for Fall 2020: Frequently Asked Questions
+Library Resources & Services during COVID: Frequently Asked Questions

 To keep everyone safe and healthy, the University of Florida's Libraries are following new policies.
 See answers to common questions here.